perappu/perappu-blog-11ty/content/termsofservice.md

 1. I will provide a fair and reasonable timeline for when your work will be completed, and I will provide an advance warning if the expected timeframe changes.
     - **You reserve the right to ask for updates at any time.**
+    - However, continued or frequent requests may result in me cancelling your commission.
+What constitutes "frequent" is up to my discretion.
 2. For **up to a month, I will happily fix errors caused by my own code**, free of charge.
     -  Errors caught after that time or errors unrelated to my code can be fixed as an additional charge.
 3. I check my work messages between 4 and 5 PM CST on weekdays, and sporadically on Saturday (typically early in the morning).
 I typically don't work on Sundays.
 I'll try to get back to you as soon as possible, but I work 40 hour full-time day job so responses may be delayed.
 Expect me to get back to you within 1-2 days, excluding vacations or other time off.
-Please be reasonable -- this is my side job, and I support a family.
+Please be reasonable -- this is my second job, and I support a family.
 4. Due to my schedule, "working" hour availability (the billable time that I am actively working on your site) may be sporadic.
 You don't need to be available exactly at the same time I'm working -- however, you must be comfortable with me messaging you status updates regardless of whether or not you are available at that very moment.
 5. I can not provide assistance with community issues.
 6. I reserve the right to deny services at any time.